vdaas/vald/docs/contributing/coding-style.md

   - Cases where the implementation and test code are not changed but the test result changes
   - System call inside implementation

+#### Risk

+Before applying mock to the object, you should be aware of the following risks.

+- We do not know if the dependent object is correctly implemented or not.
+- We cannot notice the change in dependency.

 #### Implementation

 The implementation of mock object should be: